 - Cerro Tronador: I wasn’t sure where to put this on the page, as we did see Cerro Tronador, the tallest mountain in the region, during our adventure with Cruce Andino.
 Tronador reaches a height of 3470 metres.

 How to get to Bariloche

 - Fly: We flew from Buenos Aires to Bariloche.
 It was quick and easy.
-You can search for the best deals on Skyscanner or Cheapflights.
+You can search for the best deals on Expedia flights.

 - Bus: The bus from Buenos Aires takes 24 hours.
 While they are nice buses, reported to be comfortable, it is too long for me.

 - Cruce Andino from Puerto Montt: We left taking this journey in reverse, and it was one of the highlights of our time in South America.
-Read our full review and then check prices and availability for Cruce Andino:
+Read the full review of our Cruce Andino adventure.

 Where to stay in Bariloche

-- Llao Llao Resort and Golf-Spa: The list of Leading Hotels of the World includes Llao Llao, the most famous of the Bariloche hotels.
+- Llao Llao Resort and Golf-Spa: This is perhaps the most famous of the Bariloche hotels and has won accolades over time.
 Surrounded by the mountains, the views are on par with the five-star service.
 The only downside, which is a plus to many, is that it is away from town.

 - Hotel Ayres Del Nahuel: This is where we stayed, a friendly, local hotel filled with character.
 The location was ideal, just a block off the main road, and we could walk to everywhere we wanted to go in town.

 - Cacique Inacayal Lake Hotel & Spa: Also in town, this four-star lakefront option offers spectacular views and elegant accommodations.

 Bariloche restaurants: Where and what to eat in Bariloche